exu/go-workshops/README.md

-There is no README.md for ([code for: Testing Benchmarking](https://github.com/exu/go-workshops/tree/master/320-testing-benchmarking)) use %!s(MISSING) link to follow code examples
+There is no README.md for Testing Benchmarking use ([code for: Testing Benchmarking](https://github.com/exu/go-workshops/tree/master/320-testing-benchmarking)) link to follow code examples